dinschr/dinschrift-shop-api/README.md

 ---

 ### 1️⃣ Fetch Available Designs
 Retrieve all approved designs currently assigned to your specific Client Shop.
-This endpoint returns the `design_hash` required to submit an order, alongside a secure Google Cloud URL for the preview image.
+This endpoint returns the `design_hash` required to submit an order.

 **`GET /api/v2/shops/{shop_id}/designs`**